JJ/granada-off/text/graffiti.md

 work.
 For instance, the gorgeous "giraffe" at the end of the Molinos street.
 A bundle of cables sprouting out of a connection box in a wall became the head, long neck and spine of a giraffe.
-Just add splotches of black spray and four sticks in the same color as the yelowish wall and you have got a fantastic giraffe.
+Just add splotches of black spray and four sticks in the same color as the yellowish wall and you have got a fantastic giraffe.
 Its use of the cables and box already there made it a fine example of
 [site-specific art](https://en.wikipedia.org/wiki/Site-specific_art)